kluless13/fishtally/README.md

 - The tool can be used from the jupyter notebooks as well, in case more customisation is required.
 - Model weights are necessary before running the tool.
 - There can be more than 1 polygon, this is the first iteration of FishTally and I will be updating this as I go.

+### Current specs

+- Single, multi and multi polygon set up to identify, track and count species.
+- In and Out counter present in source code, not applied to CLI version - I&O used to mitigate double counting.
+- Backbone is a lightweight YOLOv8 engine (object detection only), can be used for fish species, coral species, incoming bodies such as missles (for naval drone ops) and other debris that needs tracking and counting.

+### What I want to add

+- Semantic segmentation, especially for corals.
+- Pipeline for 3D construction in real time.
+- Integrate information into database for long term use case.
+- Possibly create a front end UI for users to drop videos and run the tool.